JumeiRdGroup/Parceler/README.md

 }
 ```

-There are also more other annotation called <code>Dispatcher</code> to used.to used by Activity,it will generate class that
-with suffix of <i>Dispatcher</i> in your build folder.for eg of LoginActivity
+There is another annotation <b>Dispatcher</b> which can work with the Parceler framework, with this annotation, Parceler framework will generate a router class for activity which has this annotation on it,
 ```
 // Config injector to base class.so you can use it on it subclass directly public class BaseActivity extends Activity{